Larshoifodt/SpendReport/powerapps-and-override-flow.md

 ---

 ## 1. Purpose

-Users can register a justified exception (e.g., documented reason, classification, start/stop date).
-When the Power App writes this information to the override list (Kollektiv hukommelse), the report will, upon refresh:
+When a purchase is classified as not covered by an agreement, users can open the embedded Power App directly from the report and register a justification.
+The app collects:

+- Reason/category
+- Notes or descriptive context
+- Start/end date for the exception
+- Responsible purchaser
+- Timestamp of registration

+The entry is written to an override list (SharePoint / Teams list or Dataverse).
+During the next data refresh, Power BI:

+- matches the override back to the supplier (based on OrganizationNumber)
-- Convert the transaction from red → green
+- reclassifies the purchase from red → green
-- Treat it as a documented exception
-- Ensure that agreement coverage metrics remain realistic and fair

-This avoids punishing legitimate purchases that fall outside contract scope for valid reasons.
+- updates KPIs, compliance visuals, exception lists and flow diagrams

+This creates a transparent and fair representation of procurement compliance.

 ---
 ## 2. Preventing Duplicate Overrides (Key Integrity)

-The matching key between the ERP dataset and the override list is (for most organizations) OrganizationNumber.
+The override list uses OrganizationNumber as the key that links overrides to suppliers in the data model.
+In most public-sector or ERP setups, this is the only consistent identifier across systems.

-Because this key is many-to-one (one supplier → one override entry), multiple overrides for the same organization number would:
+Because the key is many-to-one (one supplier → one override record), creating multiple overrides for the same supplier would:

 - break referential integrity
+- produce ambiguous lookups
-- cause model relationship conflicts
+- cause relationship errors in the model
-- and potentially crash visuals relying on unambiguous lookups
+- and risk breaking visuals that expect a single match

-To prevent this, the Power App includes logic that checks whether an entry already exists before writing.
+To prevent this, the Power App includes a validation step before writing.

-If an override already exists, a Power Apps popup warning appears, preventing accidental duplication.
+If an entry for the supplier already exists, the app:
-Dette kan fint spores tilbake i refresh-log i fabric - men er en fin ting å unngå.
+- Updates the existing record
+- Does not create a duplicate

+Users are also shown a popup warning to understand why they are prevented from submitting.

 ## 2.1 Popup Logic (Power Apps)
 Below is the exact OnSelect logic from the submit button.
 It checks for an existing entry, updates it if present, or creates a new one if not.

-Datacard 9-10 is obviously arbetrary - and just reflects
+The actual names of the input controls (datacard 9-16) are arbitrary and depend on your form.

 **FX / Power APP**
 ```